Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>
 </br>

-when insert snippet is selcted the folowing code gets generated and the file is opened in Fiori application modeler
+when insert snippet is selected the following code gets generated and the file is opened in Fiori application modeler
 </br>
 <img src="./files/capmd6-7.png" >
 </br>